dimitri-justeau/flsgen/README.md

 #### From the CLI

-Using the CLI, you can generate a non spatially-explicit landscape structure using the `flsgen structure` command:
+Using the CLI, you can generate a non-spatially-explicit landscape structure using the `flsgen structure` command:

 ```bash
 Usage: FLSGen structure [-hV] [-n=<nbSolutions>] [-s=<search>] <outputPrefix>